Schwenger/TinBots/EngineeringNotebook.md

     => Managed to get the path-following right
     => Fixed numerical stability in quarter plane complete physical model -> Maxi + Marlene

+Addendum by Maxi:
+"todo: find a way to tell matlab to treat included model as nonatomic subsystem (necessary for tin bot map introducer subsystem)"